flexpa/quickstart/README.md

 ## Set API keys

 Second, create an account in our [developer portal](https://portal.flexpa.com/) to get your test mode keys.
-You can [contact us](https://flexpa.typeform.com/intake) later for live mode access.
+(When you're ready, you can request live mode access within the developer portal.)

 You'll need to add your publishable and secret API keys to the `.env` files in the client and server directories.